Recklys/PandoraControl/README.md

 # PandoraControl
-Automation service for Pandora's web UI in Chrome

-Play/pause Pandora in Chrome inside any app!
+Play/pause Pandora's web UI in Chrome for OS X. If you happen to use Pandora in Chrome on a Mac, this might be for you!

-To install:
+1. Install: double-click .workflow file and OS X should prompt you to install.
-* Add this service to ~/Library/Services
+ If not, add .workflow to ~/Library/Services
-* Set the service to any hotkey you'd like in System Preferences->Keyboard->Services
+2. Set the service to any hotkey you'd like in System Preferences->Keyboard->Services
-* Open Pandora in Chrome.
+3. Open Pandora in Chrome.
 Use your hotkey to play/pause in any app!

 Further improvements:
 * Support other browsers